top of page

 Holiday Gifts for Babies 10-12 Months

 Puzzles are one of my favorite toys for kids.
 It works on fine motor skills, visual motor skills, problem solving, and cognition.
-Having puzzles with smaller pegs helps babies refine their fine motor skills and grasp patterns.
+Having puzzles with knobs help babies refine their fine motor skills and grasp patterns.

 This is a toy that your child will enjoy for years.
 The learning opportunities are endless!
 They are so fun to push onto and pull off vertical surfaces around your house, which works on fine motor skills.

 Do A Dot!
 Art Markers

 These are my favorite first arts and crafts item for your little one!
 They are easy to use for this age group and your baby will get so excited by making marks on a piece of paper.
 Arts and Crafts help foster fine motor skills, visual motor skills, creativity and problem solving.
 It is also a great sensory experience.

 I use these in every single one of my classes.
 This toy will grow with your child for years!
 They will love opening and closing the boxes, finding the animals, learning what sound the animals make, etc. This toy encourages visual motor skills, hand strength, creativity, and curiosity, just to name a few.

 Spin Again Stacking Toy:

 Fat Brain Spin Again Stacking Toy

 This toy is very engaging for kids because of its bright colors.
 It works on eye-hand coordination and cause and effect learning.
 You can place the rod on the flat side of the base or the wobbly side for an added challenge.
 It also comes in a mini version for traveling.